VNG-Realisatie/nlx/helm/charts/nlx-inway/README.md

 # inway

-This is the Chart for the NLX inway.
-An inway is needed to offer an API on the NLX network.
+NLX is an open source peer-to-peer system facilitating federated authentication, secure connecting and protocolling in a large-scale, dynamic API ecosystem with many organizations.
+Through an Inway an organization can provide services to the NLX ecosystem.
+The inway is usually deployed centrally within the organization although it is possible for one organization to deploy multiple instances on different locations.

 ## Prerequisites